atk4/atk4-addons/gridorder/readme.txt

 1. Create field "ord" in your database table
 2. $grid->add('gridorder/Controller_GridOrder');

-if you need sorting in grud, then
+if you need sorting in crud, then

 if($crud->grid)$crud->grid->add('gridorder/Controller_GridOrder');